Skilled Worker Canada List (NOC): Latest Experts List 2026

 Alberta: Oil, Gas and Trades skills

-Again, due to the oil and gas province Alberta, jobs for energy professions as well as skilled trades are among the available options from the Skilled Worker Canada List.
+Again, due to the oil and gas province of Alberta, jobs for energy professions, as well as skilled trades, are among the available options from the Skilled Worker Canada List.

 • Petroleum engineers (NOC 2145)